AndrewAnnex/SpiceyPy/README.rst

 Feedback is always welcomed, if you discover that a function is not working as expected, submit an issue detailing how to reproduce the problem.
-If you utilize SpiceyPy frequently please consider contributing to the project by citing me using the zenodo DOI above.
+If you utilize SpiceyPy frequently please consider contributing to the project by citing me using the Zenodo DOI above.

 Known Working Environments:
 ---------------------------